asreview/asreview/docs/source/intro/research.rst

 project studying the application of AI in the field of systematic reviews.
 In short, ASReview LAB is written by researchers for researchers.

+ASReview research is the fundamental and applied research work to explore the future of AI in systematic reviewing.
+The research is conducted by the research team, partners, and contributors.

 Every decision made by the team aligns with the `five fundamental principles of ASReview <https://asreview.nl/blog/the-zen-of-elas/>`_: (1) Humans are the Oracle; (2) Code is open & results are transparent; (3) Decisions are